Skip to content

 We tested all 10 methods below on a Pixel 8 Pro running Android 15 and a Samsung Galaxy S24 on One UI 6.1.
 If you’re also not getting verification code texts, the same battery settings are often responsible.

-- Google’s Doze mode batches notifications into maintenance windows that occur less than once every 15 minutes after 1 hour of phone inactivity.
+• Doze mode batches notifications into windows less than once every 15 minutes after 1 hour of inactivity

-- Samsung’s Deep Sleeping Apps list restricts apps to run only once every 24 hours — more aggressive than Android’s own battery optimization and a common hidden culprit.
+• Samsung’s Deep Sleeping Apps restricts background activity to once every 24 hours, far more aggressive than stock Android

-- Combining battery optimization disable plus Adaptive Battery toggle-off solves the problem for roughly 80% of affected users without requiring a factory reset.
+• Combining battery optimization disable with Adaptive Battery toggle-off resolves the issue for the vast majority of users

 #Why Are Your Android Notifications Delayed?